mwickert/SP-Comm-Tutorial-using-scikit-dsp-comm/tutorial_part0/Npart0.md

 ![title](images/part0_title@300dpi.png)

 > Reading the PDF version of this `markdown` document is best, unless you have say [Typora](https://typora.io) installed.
-The graphics were created at high resolution.
+The equations will be properly rendered.

 # Introduction and Session Overview